cloud-elements/devportal/docs/guides/elements/custom-elements.md

 # Overview

 You can build your own elements to create custom integrations to API providers.
-Publish finished elements to your private Elements Catalog while automatically generating interactive API Documentation using Swagger.
-You can aggregate services by creating a Hub or mapping your new Element to an existing Hub.
-You can also utilize the normalized resources that we have already organized into Hubs, and leverage the same resources across any other Element you build.
+Publish finished elements to your private Elements Catalog while automatically generating interactive API Documentation.
+You can aggregate services by creating a Hub or mapping your new element to an existing Hub.
+You can also utilize the normalized resources that we have already organized into Hubs, and leverage the same resources across any other element that you build.

 This guide is intended for individuals familiar with APIs, Javascript, and JSON.
 To create an element we recommend that you have a thorough understanding of: